Southwest Companion Pass Trick

 So which credit cards do I need to get the Southwest Companion pass?

-As I mentioned above, to earn the Companion Pass you’ll need to earn 125,000 points in the same calendar year.
-That high number is easily achieved by combining the sign up bonuses from both a personal Southwest credit card and a business Southwest credit card.
+As I mentioned above, to earn the Companion Pass you’ll need to earn 135,000 points in the same calendar year.
+That high number is easily achieved by combining the sign up bonuses from 2 Southwest Credit Cards.
+It can be a combination of one personal Southwest credit card and one business Southwest credit card or 2 Southwest business cards.

-Now, which personal and business card you decide to apply for is up to you!
+Now, which 2 Southwest cards you decide to apply for is up to you!
 Here are your choices:

 Southwest Business Cards